How to clean roof repair

 How often should I clean my roof?

-It's recommended to clean your roof at least once a year, or more frequently if you live in an area with a lot of trees or environmental debris.
+It's generally recommended to clean your roof at least once a year, or more frequently if you live in an area with a lot of tree cover or environmental factors that can contribute to faster buildup of debris and growth.

 Connect with certified professionals in your area